Navy Veterans Mesothelioma Claims

-Mesothelioma is one of the leading causes of injuries and death among Navy veterans who were exposed to asbestos.
+Mesothelioma is one of the leading causes of injuries and death among Navy veterans exposed to asbestos.
 Unfortunately, many Navy personnel and shipyard workers were unprotected from inhaling asbestos fibers.

-The irritation caused by asbestos in and around organs can produce damage to the DNA and significant inflammation.
+The irritation caused by asbestos in and around organs can damage the cell's DNA and cause significant inflammation.
 Over time, the formation of tumors can develop in the peritoneum (abdominal cavity) and pleura (lungs).

-Navy Veteran Legal Rights Following a Diagnosis of Mesothelioma
+U.S. Navy Veteran Legal Rights Following a Diagnosis of Mesothelioma